neosoda/history/README.md

 - Advanced search and filtering
 - Accessibility improvements

+## Who This Is For

+If you also spend hours clicking random islands on Google Maps, you'll understand why this needed to exist.

+Perfect for:
+- People who doomscroll maps like me
+- History researchers who need quick location context
+- Travel planners researching destinations
+- Students learning world geography
+- Anyone curious about literally any place on Earth

 ## Known Issues & Limitations

 - Mapbox free tier limited to 50k loads/month